What does digital transformation look like?

-Digital immersion includes the way we learn, online and blended models are an imperative, as they are no longer just the way of learning in the future but are the way of learning now.
+Digital immersion includes the way we learn, online and blended models are imperative, as they are no longer just the way of learning in the future but are the way of learning now.

 The philosophy in a School many presume would be not to ban or prohibit, but instead focused on educating and preparing students on how to best manage the world they inhabit, but this is rarely the case.
-Our view was that technology is a ubiquitous component of modern life and mobile devices (inclusive of phones, tables and laptops) are tools that are now integral to all our lives.
+Our view was that technology is a ubiquitous component of modern life and mobile devices (inclusive of phones, tablets and laptops) are tools that are now integral to all our lives.
 Our philosophy was to use mobile devices as learning and communication tools and to support students to learn to manage these devices responsibly and safely.
 You can read more about this on my article from Feb 2019, Mobile Devices at School

 BYOT is also contentious for adults in the workforce and we all know the frustration felt at being told that we have no choice in our own personal device or platform.
-In this era it should be borderless and not platform, or brand reliant.
+In this era, it should be borderless and not a platform, or brand reliant.
 When you allow employees to bring their own devices to work, it can create a more open, efficient and relaxed environment that benefits both parties.

-Some the BYOT benefits may include:
+Some of the BYOT benefits may include: